thiagodp/router/readme.md

 # phputil/router

-> Express-like router for PHP
+> ExpressJS-like router for PHP

 _Warning: This router is under development.
 Do not use it in production yet._